DanielBrito/polymapp/README.md

 💡 CREATIVITY TIPS: List of actions, positive thoughts and quotations that makes me reflect on my existential purpose and helps me to create stuff.

-📅 LONG TERM: List of activities to be scheduled and completed in the long term.
+📅 LONG-TERM PLANS: List of activities to be scheduled and completed in the long term.

-🧠 LEARNING: My self-learning revolves around this list, which has the programming languages I'm learning, the ones I want to study, as well as languages (French, Spanish, Italian) and many, many other things.
+🧠 LEARNING TOPICS: My self-learning revolves around this list, which has the programming languages I'm learning, the ones I want to study, as well as languages (French, Spanish, Italian) and many, many other things.

 🛠️ PROJECTS: List of projects I'm involved in and intend to develop.

-✅ AGENDA: List of daily activities.
+✅ APPOINTMENTS: List of daily activities.
 I don't stipulate time, because everything is so unpredictable, I just write down all the goals and try to complete them.

 📺 WATCHING: List of movies, documentaries, series and animes I'm watching as well as the ones I plan to watch.